 We’ve previously talked about how you should approach designing in VR.
-But when you’re breaking a sweat to truly try to create this awesome visual experience, there are a host of factors to consider when trying to map out the VR reactions to the space.
+But when you’re breaking a sweat to truly try to create this awesome visual experience, there are a host of factors to consider when using VR in your business presentations and trying to map out the VR reactions to the space.
 You’ll be looking at things like: what sounds are going to make them look a certain way, what visual cues are going to push them in a certain direction, deciding if there are items lying around that hint towards a next step or bring on an emotional cue, is the user going to be comfortable enough to keep the headset on?
 Every.
 Detail.
 Matters.

 Today, we’re unpacking the specifics for your audience’s VR reactions.
 Understanding this will significantly improve your VR storytelling and design, and allow you to better tailor your VR content to have a closer connection to your target demographic!
 Our summary today is based on the learning we’ve done with our many hours of user testing and other research in the field.
 So, let’s dive in!

 First things first…

 First, let's get something out of the way; no, this blog isn't going to teach you how you can use ‘the force’ to magically engage with all of your users…(wouldn't that be cool though??!)

 Everyone experiences things differently, and to be totally blunt, there is no way to precisely predict the VR reactions of every person on the face of the Earth when they put on a VR headset; it’s simply impossible.
 That’s why it’s really about finding ways to let people live and experience the story in their own time.

 That being said, that doesn’t mean that there aren’t ways to make educated guesses based on proven scientific and statistical facts that work in your favour when it comes to designing for a specific demographic.